Schiehallion: Footpath

 A Munro mountain, Schiehallion is popular with walkers due to its accessibility, ease of ascent and views from its summit.
 An estimated 17,500 to 20,000 walkers made the ascent in 2000.
 Most walkers start from the Forestry and Land Scotland car park at Brae of Foss, which lies just outside the boundary of the John Muir Trust estate.
 The route, which initially heads southwest before turning west to follow the main ridgeline of the hill, is about 4.5 km in length.

 Ben Nevis, the highest mountain in the British Isles, can be seen to the west from the summit of Schiehallion.

 By 1999, when the John Muir Trust bought the estate, the main path had become exceedingly eroded by the passage of many thousands of walkers.
 The scar was visible from quite a distance.
 The organisation therefore decided to construct a new path, following a different line, better able to handle the pressure of visitors.

 In culture

+In the folklore of Perthshire

+On the southwestern side of the mountain lies the well-concealed Uamh Tom a’ Mhòr-fhir (= cave (uamh) of the mound (tom) of the big man (mhòr-fhir)), featuring in the folklore of Rannoch as an entrance to the underworld.
+The Scottish Gaelic word tom can mean not only a natural hillock or knoll of round or conical form (or, indeed a natural thicket/mound of vegetation) but also a grave mound or tumulus.
+Accounts of a ghostly dog haunting the lower slopes of Schiehallion serve to reinforce such an association, since such portals to the supernatural realms are traditionally guarded, in Scottish folklore and mythology, by the Cù-sìth, (= fairy dog).
+The mountain is also one of the haunts of the ancient winter goddess of Scotland known as the Cailleach Bheur.